 We are a catalyst for local schools serving at-risk communities who want to pioneer long-term arts programs and integrate creative arts into their holistic educational curriculum.
 We visit schools to build creative momentum in the school community in order to establish music programs (in addition to their current classes).
 Along the way, we continue to provide resources and logistical support when needed and enrich the program by sponsoring teachers to receive further training and connecting them to local artists.

-Community Conferences - Preventative
+Community Leadership Partnerships - Preventative

 We work to equip leaders of the communities connected to partners to build healthy family relationships.
 These conferences offer support and encouragement to the leaders of the communities in order to strengthen communities.